malintha/multi_uav_simulator/readme.md

-# SwarmSim2: A Lightweight Multi-UAV Simulator
+# Mavswarm: A Lightweight Multi-aerial vehicle Simulator

-SwarmSim2 is a lightweight and fast multi drone simulator based on ROS (Robot Operating System).
-The dynamics of the drones are modeled using a set of ODEs and solved via GSL.
-The trajectory tracking is performed using the geometric tracking controller proposed in [2], and a standalone implementation of the same can be found at https://github.com/malintha/geo_controller/.
+Mavswarm is a lightweight and fast Multi-aerial vehicle simulator based on ROS (Robot Operating System).
+It can handle upto 10 quadrotors on a single desktop with real-time physics simulation.
+Mavswarm also supports quadrotor control, trajectory optimization and receding horizon planning (RHP).
+Currently, the internal controller uses the geometric tracking controller (Lee's controller) [2] tuned for two different quadrotor models (a large quadrotor and a Crazyflie).
 Consider citing our work [1] if you find this code helpful for your publications.

 Checkout the ``crazyflie`` branch for the tuned controller for the Crazyflie nano-drone.